Looking for an Osteopath in Brisbane? See us at Move Osteopathy

 What kind of training do they have?

-In Australia, Osteopathy is a 5 year, full time university course and is allied health care and as such Osteopaths are registered with the Australian Health Practitioner Regulation Agency (AHPRA).
+In Australia, Osteopathy is a 5 year, full time university course and is considered an allied health care professional.
+Osteopaths are registered with the Australian Health Practitioner Regulation Agency (AHPRA).
 Osteopaths are trained to examine and treat many of the common conditions that cause aches and pains, while also being trained to recognise conditions that require referral.
 At Move we are involved in ongoing education and training and are also proudly members of Osteopathy Australia

 What do I bring to an appointment?

-Bring along any reports, scans or test results that you have.
+Bring along any reports, scans as well as any test results that you have.
 Depending on the area your osteopath may ask you to undress to your underwear.
 It is important that you feel comfortable, so you may want to bring or wear stretchy comfortable clothes.
-You can read more here about your initial appointment
+You can also read more here about your initial appointment

 What will treatment feel like?